On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

 where $s_i(x, y)$ is the coefficient of $\lambda^{i-1}$ in $(\ad_{\lambda x+y})^{p-1}(x)$.

-\sssbegin{Remarks} 1) If the Lie algebra $\fg$ is without center, then the last two conditions of \eqref{restricted-3} follow from the first one.
-There might be several $p$-structures on one Lie algebra; all of them are equal modulo center.
-Hence, on any simple Lie algebra, there is at most one $p$-structure.

-2) For every $x\in\fg$, the operator $(\ad_x)^p$ is a derivation of~$\fg$.
-If this derivation is an inner one for every $x\in\fg$, then the following condition is sufficient for a Lie algebra $\fg$ to possess a $p$-structure: for a basis $\{g_i\}_{i\in I}$ of $\fg$, there exist elements $g_i^{[p]}$ such that
+\begin{Remark}\quad \begin{enumerate}\itemsep=0pt \item[1)] If the Lie algebra $\fg$ is without center, then the last two conditions of~\eqref{restricted-3} follow from the first one.
+There might be more than one $p$-structure on one Lie algebra; all of them are equal modulo center.
+Hence, on any simple Lie algebra, there is at most one $p$-structure. \item[2)] The following condition is sufficient for a Lie algebra $\fg$ to possess a $p$-structure: for a basis $\{g_i\}_{i\in I}$ of $\fg$, there exist elements $g_i^{[p]}$ such that